 Additionally, the District has substantially increased its inspection of pipelines using CCTV, greatly enhancing the District's knowledge of the condition of the gravity sewer pipelines over knowledge obtained solely through hydrocleaning efforts.
-The increased CCTV have resulted in a direct increase capital replacement projects to address areas of structural concern and has also identified areas which require more frequent preventative maintenance.

-Leucadia Wastewater District Sewer System Management Plan, Section IX July 31, 2014 Page 22 Visual inspection of gravity sewer pipelines greatly reduces the potential for preventable spills.
-As such the District plans to maintain its CCTV efforts as a key ongoing component to their preventative maintenance program.
-The following figure illustrates the trends of hydrocleaning, CCTV inspection, and gravity system spills since FY09.
+The increased CCTV have resulted in a direct increase in capital replacement projects to address areas of structural concern and has also identified areas which require more frequent preventative maintenance.
+Visual inspection of gravity sewer pipelines greatly reduces the potential for preventable spills.
+As such, the District plans to maintain its CCTV efforts as a key ongoing component to their preventative maintenance program.
+The following two figures illustrate the trends of hydrocleaning, CCTV inspection, and gravity system spills since FY05.